John Collins NBA Playoffs Player Props: Hawks vs. Celtics

 - Collins' opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Hawks average 102.9 per game, which ranks 10th among NBA teams.

-- Defensively, the Celtics are fourth in the NBA, allowing 111.4 points per game.
+- The Celtics give up 111.4 points per game, fourth-ranked in the league.

-- On the glass, the Celtics are 18th in the NBA, allowing 44 rebounds per contest.

-- In terms of assists, the Celtics have given up 23.1 per game, second in the league.
+- Looking at assists, the Celtics have conceded 23.1 per game, second in the NBA.

-- Looking at 3-pointers, the Celtics have allowed 11.6 makes per game, fifth in the NBA.
+- In terms of 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the league.

 John Collins vs. the Celtics